List of Ring of Honor tournaments: ROH Pure Championship Vacancy Tournament (2004)

 On July 17, 2004, Ring of Honor held a tournament for the vacant ROH Pure Championship.

 Best of the American Super Juniors Tournament (2005)

 On April 2, 2005, Ring of Honor held a tournament to crown the best American Super Junior in ROH.

 Race To The Top Tournament (2007)

 On July 27, 2007, Ring of Honor held a tournament to determine a number one contender for the ROH World Championship.
 The Finals of the tournament took place July 28, 2007.

-ROH World Championship #1 Contender Tournament (February 2008)
+ROH World Championship No. 1 Contender Tournament (February 2008)

 On February 22, 2008, Ring of Honor held a tournament to crown a number one contender for the ROH World Championship.

-ROH World Championship #1 Contender Tournament (March 2008)
+ROH World Championship No. 1 Contender Tournament (March 2008)

 On March 14, 2008, Ring of Honor held a tournament to crown a number one contender for the ROH World Championship.
 The Finals of the tournament took place March 16, 2008 it was a four corner survival match.